probmods/probmods2/chapters/14-bayesian-data-analysis.md

 It's natural then to use the posterior predictive distribution to examine the descriptive adequacy of a model.
 If these predictions do not match the data *already seen* (i.e., the data used to arrive at the posterior distribution over parameters), the model is descriptively inadequate.

 Imagine you're a developmental psychologist, piloting a two-alternative forced choice task on young children.
 (Just for fun, let's pretend it's a helping study, where the child either chooses to help or not help a confederate in need.)
 You have two research assistants that you send to two different preschools to collect data.
 You got your first batch of data back today: For one of your research assistants, 10 out of 10 children tested helped the confederate in need.
 For the other research assitant, 0 out of 10 children tested helped.

+We'll use the `editor.put()` function to save our results so we can look at the them in different code boxes.

 ~~~~
 ///fold: